 Preparation for fellowship

 God is aware of this and wants to repair us so we can be an asset to the Body and not a liability.
 The Church is on the mission to save souls, and its members must be emotionally mature.
-New converts can’t come into the church just to be abused and experience the same stuff from the world.
-Therefore the wilderness is for repair and healing of his children.
+New converts can’t come into the church just to be abused and experience the same stuff from the world forced on them.
+Therefore, the wilderness is for repair and healing of his children.

 Just like a person shouldn’t jump into a new relationship shortly after a messy breakup, likewise, Saints must take some time off from fellowship and heal after breaking up with Satan.
 Side note: Humility speeds up the healing.